Get it on Amazon »

 And he said, “Behold, I see the heavens opened, and the Son of Man standing at the right hand of God.”
 Acts 7:56

-Now there is, of course, a future time when that kingdom will be consummated—fully established on earth at the second coming of Jesus.
+Now there is, of course, a future time when that kingdom will be consummated—fully established on earth at his second coming.
 We know, for instance, that sinners will not inherit that kingdom—a future event (e.g. Ephesians 5:5).
-But the very same kingdom has already, unquestionably been inaugurated.
+But the very same kingdom has already unquestionably been inaugurated.
 Luke 17:20–21:

 Being asked by the Pharisees when the kingdom of God would come, he answered them, “The kingdom of God is not coming in ways that can be observed, nor will they say, ‘Look, here it is!’ or ‘There!’ for behold, the kingdom of God is in the midst of you.”

 Although the kingdom of God will ultimately come in ways that are very observable—no one is going to miss Jesus’ return—Jesus is responding to the Pharisees’ mistaken notion that it would come in this life by military conquest.
-No, he says, but rather the kingdom is indeed already in this life, in the midst of you, It is exemplified in the very presence of Jesus, and of his disciples.
+No, he says, but rather the kingdom is indeed already in this life, in the midst of you.
+It is exemplified in the very presence of Jesus, its king, and of his disciples, its people and viceroys.

 Which brings us to how God is retaking Adam’s kingdom from Satan…